mayuropensource/PuffinBASIC/README.md

 ### Data Types

+PuffinBASIC supports scalar, array, struct, list, set and dict types.
-PuffinBASIC supports Int32, Int4, Float32, Float64, and String.
+Int32, Int4, Float32, Float64, and String are the scalar types.
+Each scalar type has a corresponding array type.

 ## Commands